DavidvanZyl/SimpleBuildSystem/README.md

 # SimpleSystem
-A basic set of front end build tools brought together.

 I didn't like any of the generators or build systems that I could find around, so I made my own.
 Its mostly here for my personal use but if you want to use it, you are more than welcome.

-Includes Sass, BrowserSync and useref so far.
+It's fairly easy to customise, just change the paths in the gulpfile to match your directory structure.

+Includes babel, sass/scss, and browserSync with Gulp.

 ## Getting Started